All Episodes

 I know some affiliates have just joined the network at this hour.

-Now, you played a series of children Your own children, and I guess others?
+Now, you played a series of children, your own children, and I guess others.

-Yeah, they were ours as well.
+Yeah, they were others as well.

 All right, they prompted this question before we move on.